Every Campus a Refuge

-Every Campus A Refuge (ECAR) was founded by Diya Abdo, who is the Lincoln Financial Professor of English at Guilford College, in September 2015.
+Every Campus A Refuge (ECAR) is an American refugee aid organization.
+It was founded by Diya Abdo, who is the Lincoln Financial Professor of English at Guilford College, in September 2015.

 ECAR was inspired by Pope Francis' call on every parish to take in refugees, and animated by Guilford's history and Quaker testimonies.
 Every Campus A Refuge is based on the idea that university and college campuses have everything necessary to host refugees like housing, food, care, and skills to support them as they begin their lives in their new homes.
 Like the Pope's call on every parish to host one refugee family, ECAR calls on every college and university in the world to partner with their local refugee resettlement agencies to house refugees on campus grounds and assist them in resettlement.

-Since its inception, 10 campuses have joined with 8 campuses actively hosting refugees on their campuses.
-The active campuses include: Guilford College (the flagship campus), Lafayette College, Siena College, Old Dominion University, Russell Sage College, Wake Forest University, and Agnes Scott College.
-Inactive chapters include Denison University, Northampton Community College, and Rollins College.
-There are many other institutions who are in various stages of mobilizing to become ECAR chapters.
-ECAR also works with a number of resettlement campuses- universities which partner with local refugee resettlement agencies to host refugees on campus grounds and support their successful integration.
-Collectively, ECAR chapters have hosted dozens of refugee families from around the world, with the flagship Guilford College chapter hosting more than 80 as of spring 2022.
+ECAR has expanded to other campuses beyond Guilford College, which are partnering with their local refugee resettlement agencies to host refugees, including Wake Forest University, Purdue University, Agnes Scott College, Lafayette College, and James Madison University, among others.
+Since its inception, 22 campuses have joined, with 19 campuses actively hosting refugees on their campuses.